Aetherinox/csf-firewall/docs/docs/install/dependencies.md

 ??? faq "Perl: Using Minimal Distro Releases"

-    If you are running a light-weight distro such as :aetherx-axb-alma-linux: [AlmaLinux (Minimal)](https://almalinux.org/get-almalinux/), your distro may include a copy of Perl, but may not have many of the core modules required for a program written in perl to function.
+    If you are running a light-weight distro such as :aetherx-axb-alma-linux-2: [AlmaLinux (Minimal)](https://almalinux.org/get-almalinux/), your distro may include a copy of Perl, but may not have many of the core modules required for a program written in perl to function.